 Thankful Writing Activity

 This Thankful Writing activity became a yearly tradition in my classroom because it was such a terrific writing lesson, and it was so appreciated by my students’ families.
 Because it worked so well for me, I wrote up the complete directions to share with others.
 The packet includes complete directions, a graphic organizer for brainstorming, and directions for introducing students to expository writing.
-You can find Thankful Writing in my TpT store, but it’s also free for my email subscribers.
+You can find Thankful Writing (Digital and Printable) in my TpT store, but if you only want the printable version, it’s free for my email subscribers.
 Just sign up here and follow the links to the freebies page that you’ll find in the welcome message.

 Thankful Writing is a freebie from Laura Candler that's a step-by-step writing lesson and a craftivity all in one.The final project is sent home with students to be shared with their families on Thanksgiving day, and it's sure to be a memorable keepsake!